Durmitor National Park

 Sveti Stefan is located on a distance of 9km from Budva.
 Situated on a small peninsula you can discover one of the most popular resorts in Montenegro, visited by many celebrities.
 It is the small medieval town that grown into the seat of the most expensive and exclusive tourism in this area.

 The Bay of Kotor

-The Bay of Kotor is the largest fiord on the Mediterranean.
-With breathtaking landscapes and with its well-preserved medieval towns of Kotor, Risan, Tivat, Perast, Prchanj and Herceg Novi, it is also one of the major tourist attractions In Montenegro.
+The Bay of Kotor is the largest fjord in the Mediterranean.
+With breathtaking landscapes and with its well-preserved medieval towns of Kotor, Risan, Tivat, Perast, Prchanj, and Herceg Novi, it is also one of the major tourist attractions In Montenegro.
 The bay is 28km long and it keeps the secrets about the sea and the brave seafarers.
 Boka region is having a long naval tradition and during the 18th century was a rival to Dubrovnik and Venice.
 The bay has always been a refuge for sailors.
-The famous panorama overlook the bay from the top of the Lovcen Mountain, the gothic and Romanesque churches and basilicas, the fortress walls and towers of Kotor, various cultural manifestation and the wealth of the Adriatic Sea give a charming spirit to the image of the tourism in this country.
+The famous panorama overlooks the bay from the top of the Lovcen Mountain, the Gothic and Romanesque churches and basilicas, the fortress walls and towers of Kotor, various cultural manifestation and the wealth of the Adriatic Sea give a charming spirit to the image of the tourism in this country.
 The natural, cultural and historical region of Kotor has been a World Heritage since 1979.